Update: Cura 4.5 has been released and I will install it as soon as it is available in the Arch Linux Repository.

 - SWX1 Fine.curaprofile

 I now have my 3D printer configured to work with Ultimaker Cura which is a fantastic slicer.
-I am especially amazed that the software is available for Linux.

 The image below shows a sample setting that I just used to print a very small part that is maybe 60 millimeters (about 2 inches) by 20 millimeters (less than 1 inch) and very thin.